oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

    its contents is a concern, clients MUST protect `state` against tampering and swapping.
-This can be achieved by binding the contents of state to the browser session and/or signed/encrypted state values as discussed in the now-expired draft [@I-D.bradley-oauth-jwt-encoded-state].
+This can be achieved by binding the contents of state to the browser session and/or signed/encrypted state values.
+One example of this is discussed in the now-expired draft [@I-D.bradley-oauth-jwt-encoded-state].

 The authorization server therefore MUST provide a way to detect their support for PKCE.
 Using Authorization Server Metadata according to [@!RFC8414] is RECOMMENDED, but authorization servers MAY instead provide a deployment-specific way to ensure or determine PKCE support.